 Muslim soldiers should not be forgotten

-This weekend, we came together to remember those who gave their lives for our country.
+This weekend, we come together to remember those who gave their lives for our country.

 Few people know the story of the 400,000 Muslim soldiers who fought for Britain in the First World War.
 Research from thinktank British Future found that only a fifth of people are aware that Muslim soldiers fought at all in the Great war of 1914-18.